The high school application process can be exciting, daunting,

 which includes local testing sites as well as registration information,

-is available from the College Prep Admissions Office or directly from
+is available from the College Prep Admission Office or directly from

 SSAT.
-There are five SSAT testing dates (all Saturdays) that occur in
+There are four SSAT testing dates (all Saturdays) that occur in

-registration deadline for each of these tests is approximately three
+registration deadline for each of these tests is three

 registration form that College Prep is to receive test scores.